 What was it like playing the role of Gunner in Bates Motel and can you tell us about the character?

 When I start a project I try to find the main characteristics of who I’m playing.
 I’ll then line them up with my own, finding both likenesses and unlikenesses, then amplify the percentage of yourself that is alike with that character.
-Gunner was your smily-face, friendly-neighborhood-stoner, so this one in particular, was one with fun homework.
+Gunner was your smily-face, friendly-neighbourhood-stoner, so this one in particular, was one with fun homework.

 What do you look for in a script to encourage you to take the role?

 I typically gravitate towards things I know I can put a spin on that no one else would.
-Parts that I know have enough breathing room within the movie, or show, to make some choices as to how you want the character to color the scenes they partake in.
+Parts that I know have enough breathing room within the movie, or show, to make some choices as to how you want the character to colour the scenes they partake in.

 Is there anything you can tell us about the productions Polaroid and Extracurricular?